 I am very passionate about football and the transfer window is a nervous period when you are eager to know which player your team is bringing in or sending out.
 Multiple articles are written linking players from team to team.

 Given the diversity in the world, not all these articles are in English.
 I use the google translate add-on to translate webpages that may contain information I am interested in.

 So far, this has worked for me perfectly.
 I have been able to keep up with what’s happening regarding the transfer window in Spain, France, England, China, Germany among other places.

 Install the Google translation add-on on your Firefox browser and read the webpages in your favorite language.

 What topics are you passionate about?
 Do you sometimes stumble upon articles in your areas of interest but written in other languages?

 Lastly, here are the recommended web browsers for your computer and mobile phone that you should give a try.

 |Firefox Windows||Safari Mac||Safari iOS||Edge Android||Chrome Linux|

 |Edge Windows||Firefox Mac||Edge iOS||Samsung Internet||Edge Linux|

-If you've any thoughts on How to Translate a Webpage in Firefox Computer?, then feel free to drop in below comment box.
-Also, please subscribe to our BrowserHow YouTube channel for amazing videos tips.
+If you've any thoughts on How to Translate a Webpage Text in Firefox Computer?, then feel free to drop in below comment box.
+Also, please subscribe to our BrowserHow YouTube channel for videos tutorials.
 Cheers!